 Eugenia works as a Global Talent Acquisition Manager in the Human Resource Department with the company.
 Needless to say, the responsibility of screening candidates’ resumes and interviewing them are her fortes.
 Possessing a rich experience of screening countless Curriculum Vitae and conducting over hundred of interviews, she is undoubtedly the best person to advise the dos and don’ts for job application in Belgium.

-Indeed, an eye-opener for new expats searching for jobs in Belgium and knowing how to manage expectation of the Belgian employers.
+Indeed, an eye-opener for new expatriates searching for jobs in Belgium and knowing how to manage the expectation of the Belgian employers.
 Do check out the second part of the article on Common Job Interview Questions later.
 Read on.

 Get Your Job CV Template Right